adrydry/Learning-DevOps/0- DevOps.md/Essentials.md

 much more manageable and maintainable.
 I hope that you will be able to use infrastructure as code to obtain the same benefits going forward.

+## Configuration Managment
+Configuration management essentially just means automated management of infrastructure configuration.
+Changes are a normal part of day-to-day life in the IT industry.
+They always need to happen.
+We always need to make changes to keep our infrastructure up to date and to meet changing business needs.
+Configuration management is about doing these changes in a maintainable way.
+Configuration management is a way of minimizing configuration drift.
+Configuration drift is the accumulation of all of the small changes that are made to systems over time and then cause those systems to become different from one another.
+If you think about it,
+every time someone logs into a system and makes a change, there's a chance that they have now made that system different from other systems that you manage when they really should be standardized.
+Configuration management helps us to minimize configuration drift by rolling out changes and managing configurations across a complex infrastructure in an automated and centralized way.
+There is a close relationship
+between configuration management and Infrastructure as Code.
+Infrastructure as Code is a very beneficial tool that goes hand in hand with configuration management.
+So, what does configuration management look like?
+Well, the best way to describe it is to give an example.
+Let's say that we need to upgrade a software package on a bunch of servers.
+Without good configuration management, what we would do is log into each server and perform the upgrade manually.
+The problem is this process can lead to a lot of problems.
+Maybe we forgot about one of the servers because we didn't have good documentation on it, and therefore the software package was not upgraded on that server, or perhaps, while we are in the process of rolling out these upgrades to a variety of different servers, there is a temporary version mismatch which causes something to break while we're in the process of manually doing that.
+On the other hand, with good configuration management, what we do is define a new version of the software package that we want in a configuration file or tool, and then we use that tool to automatically roll the change out across a variety of servers within our infrastructure.
+Configuration management
+is about managing your configuration somewhere outside of the servers themselves.
+So, in the case of the example here, we are managing it in configuration files that are then applied using a configuration management tool.
+Why should you do configuration management?
+First, it saves time.
+It takes less time to roll out configurations because of the benefits of automation.
+Secondly, good configuration management tools will provide you insight.
+Not only are they able to roll changes out to servers, they give you insight into what the current state of your infrastructure is.
+So they can allow you to have a better understanding of what has been rolled out to your servers and what their configuration is at present.
+Configuration management is very good for maintainability, and this is very important because a maintainable infrastructure is easier to change in a stable way.
+Change always introduces the risk of instability, but the more maintainable your infrastructure is, the lower that risk is.
+Configuration management also minimizes configuration drift.
+This means that it's easier to keep a standard configuration across a multitude of hosts when you're not depending on manually logging into hosts and making changes, but you're using automation to ensure that changes are rolled out to all hosts equally.
+Configuration management is a very important tool for DevOps.
+Good DevOps infrastructures, especially in the cloud, can become very, very complex.
+You're going to need configuration management in order to manage that complexity in a stable and maintainable way.